Tel Krayot and Judas Iscariot

 Tel Krayot is an open site on the side of the road connecting Hebron Mountains with Beer-Sheva valley.
 The remains of the church that may have been commemorating Judas Iscariot can still be seen at the site.

-A visit to the site can be combined with a day tour to the South.
+A tour to the site can be combined with a day tour to the South.